glic3rinu/spam-gear/README.md

 [emergency-mail](emergency-mail)
 --------------------------------

-Some times during spam attacks your local mail server queue is badly saturated with tons of spam, potentially creatign delays on theses alerting messages.
+Some times during spam attacks your local mail server queue is badly saturated with tons of spam, potentially creatign large delays on mail delivery, including alerts sent via spam-gear scripts :).

-This script opens an SMTP connection to a remote server and send the report through it.
+To avoid this problem this script opens an SMTP connection to a remote server and send the report through it.
 But, it only does so when a certain number of messages on the MAILQ is reached.

 In order to use this script you should copy [`emergency-settings.example`](emergency-settings.example) to `emergency-settings` and edit them according to your needs.